fire-kirin/.github/profile/README.md

-# Fire Kirin Online Casino: Sign Up Bonuses & Free Credits | 2025
+# Fire Kirin Online Casino: Sign Up Bonuses and Free Credits | 2025

 Fire Kirin is one of the most unique sweepstakes platforms where you can play various fish games and a select few other eye-popping slots.
 This guide will show you how to get free credits, explore engaging casino games and generous bonuses, and enjoy what Fire Kirin Casino offers.